 I’ll admit it stung at first.
-Having my level of Jewishness questioned was one of the many reasons I didn’t study my heritage sooner.
+Having my Jewishness questioned was one of the many reasons I didn’t study my heritage sooner.
 But I knew it was inevitable, like a standup comedian bombing on stage.
 It was going to happen and better that it did in rural Slovakia with a small audience.

-Chris finally explained that a mezuzah is something Jewish people posted on their doorframes.
+Mark finally explained that a mezuzah is something Jewish people posted on their doorframes.
 I repeated the word over and over again, trying to burn it into my memory like a kid prepping for a vocabulary test.
 I wanted to look it up later and learn more.